Sheep-y/Modnix/Demo Mods/README.md

 These demo mods showcast Modnix's modding features.
 Scroll up to browse their source code.

-Mods packages can be downloaded from the [release page](https://github.com/Sheep-y/Modnix/releases/).
+Prepackaged demo mods is available on the [release page](https://github.com/Sheep-y/Modnix/releases/).
-Extract the archive and you'll get individual 7z files that can be installed to Modnix.
+Extract the tarball to get a bunch of 7z files that can be installed to Modnix.

 ## Essential Mods